sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * This plugin requires **The SEO Framework 2.7.0 or later** to be active, or it will do nothing at all.

 = Privacy =
-* This plugin sends API requests to "https://premium.theseoframework.com/".
+* This plugin can send API requests to "https://premium.theseoframework.com/".
 Read our [privacy policy](https://premium.theseoframework.com/privacy/).

 == Installation ==